 Delicious and juicy orange fruit contain an impressive list of essential nutrients, vitamins, minerals for healthy growth and development and overall well-being.

-Botanically; orange is the citrus fruit belonging in the Rutaceae family, of the genus; Citrus.
-The genus citrus also includes other related species of oranges such as pomelo, tangerine (mandarin orange), yuzu, lemon, and grapefruit.
+Botanically; orange is the citrus fruit belonging to the Rutaceae family, of the genus; Citrus.
+The family also includes other related species of oranges such as pomelo, tangerine (mandarin orange), yuzu, lemon, and grapefruit.

 Scientific name: Citrus sinensis.

 Orange is a tropical to semitropical, evergreen, small flowering tree, growing to about 5 to 8 m tall, and bears seasonal fruits that measure about 3 inches in diameter and weigh about 100-150 g.
-Oranges are classified into two general categories, sweet and bitter, with the former being the type most commonly consumed type.
-Popular sweet-varieties include Valencia, Navel, Persian variety, and blood orange.
+Oranges classified into two general categories, sweet and bitter, with the former being the type most commonly consumed type.
+Traditional sweet varieties include Valencia, Navel, Persian variety, and blood orange.